FlowFuse/website/src/handbook/development/project-management.md

 Our planning process is continuously evolving as we find the best way to accommodate both a growing team and an expanding set of requirements for how and what we deliver.
 We operate on a continuous delivery model, with iterations of two-weeks.

+Whilst we deploy to FlowFuse Cloud on every merge to `main` branch, we conduct formal releases every four weeks.
+With this, we utilize GitHub milestones in order to track which items are planned for each release.
+The "Active Release" view provides a picture of all issues assigned to a given release, which is updated when a new release starts after our [retrospective](./releases/process.md#retrospective).

 ### Cadence

 FlowFuse is continuously released to FlowFuse Cloud, and every four weeks, on a Thursday, it is packaged for users who are self-hosting FlowFuse.